-- You must disclose particular types of information in the policy.
+- You must disclose particular types of information in the policy, and

 If I had to guess, perhaps 90 percent of all websites have inadequate privacy policies.
+It is one of the biggest legal mistakes made by online businesses.
 This shortcoming acts as a target for predator attorneys and the FTC.
 You most likely fall within this 90 percent grouping.

 - Do you disclose whether you comply with “do not track” signals from browsers and privacy software?

 - Does your policy contain language disclosing if third parties can track your visitors through the website?